-They way Euphony does updates to it's system is based on having two system partitions:
+The way Euphony does updates to its system is based on having two system partitions:

 Update essentially downloads the whole system partition filesystem image and applies it to inactive partition.
-Once that is done system is simply told to boot from updated partition.
-Previously active partition becomes inactive one (and retains previous release to which you can always return to).
+Once that is done the system is simply told to boot from the updated partition.
+The previously active partition becomes inactive (and retains previous release to which you can always return to).

-Important: when you burn euphony image to USB and boot from it you only have one system partition, the one you booted from.
-Inactive partition still does not exists.
+Important: when you burn the Euphony image to USB and boot from it, you only have one system partition, the one you booted from.
+Inactive partition still does not exist.

-To be able to receive updates you first have to register (Trial or full payed registration).
+To be able to receive updates, you first have to register (Trial or full paid registration).

-If you register for Trial and you want to receive updates during trial period you have to crete this second, inactive partition.
-This is done by 'Complete installation' function.
-Complete installation will create this inactive partition from filesystem image that is already present in the filesystem of the image you burned to your USB.
+If you register for Trial and you want to receive updates during the trial period you have to create this second, inactive partition.
+This is done by the 'Complete installation' function.
+Complete installation will create this inactive partition from a filesystem image that is already present in the filesystem of the image you burned to your USB.

-If you register fully, you will have 2 options:
+Once you fully register, you will now have 2 options:

-Both of these options will work and behave in the same way if everything is alright.
-In case of problems, Install option is preferable.
+Both of these options will work and behave in the same way if everything is in order.
+But in case of problems, Install option is preferable ***.

-If you run your Euphony from USB or other drive that you created by burning Euphony image to it you will always have that same UUID for your first system partition.
+If you run your Euphony from a USB or other drive that you created by burning Euphony image to it, you will always have that same UUID for your first system partition.

-If something happens to your installation (corrupt filesystem or some other unforeseen error) and your system becomes inaccessible you have an option to boot from another USB with fresh Euphony system image and run Install/Repair with your primary drive as destination.
-Install/Repair will preserve your music data and you can again have working Euphony installation with relative minimum fuss.
+If something happens to your installation (corrupt filesystem or some other unforeseen error) and your system becomes inaccessible, you usually have the option to boot from USB with fresh Euphony system image and run Install/Repair with your primary drive as destination.
+Install/Repair will preserve your music data and you can again have a working Euphony installation with relative minimum fuss.

-However, if you used Complete installation, your corrupt drive would have the same default UUID for it's system partition as the new USB drive you created for repair purpose.
-This will cause conflict, your system will behave unpredictably and you will not be able to do Repair procedure.
-You will have to install everything from scratch, lose your music that you copied to Euphony Drive and all metadata.
+However, if you use Complete installation, your corrupt drive will have the same default UUID for its system partition as the new USB drive you created for repair purposes.
+This will cause conflict, your system will behave unpredictably and you will not be able to do the Repair procedure.
+You will have to install everything from scratch and lose the music that you copied to Euphony Drive and all metadata.
 If you burn the Euphony image on an internal drive you may have to find a way to erase it completely (partition UUIDs must be deleted) to avoid that conflict so you can again boot Euphony from USB.

-If you used Install, newly created partitions would get new UUIDs with no chance of UUID conflict and you would always be able restore Euphony on your internal disk by using USB drive with Euphony on it.
+If you had used Install, newly created partitions would have got new UUIDs with no chance of UUID conflict and you would always be able restore Euphony on your internal disk by using USB drive with Euphony on it.

 Article ID: 10